jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ## Conclusion

-Microsoft Fabric provides a secure, scalable, and flexible foundation for leveraging your  Azure AI Foundry solutions, enabling organizations to deliver AI-powered insights directly to Power BI users as well as 3rd party applications, This approach not only simplifies technical implementation but also enhances collaboration and accessibility, making advanced AI readily available to all.
+Microsoft Fabric provides a secure, scalable, and flexible foundation for leveraging your Azure AI Foundry solutions, enabling organizations to deliver AI-powered insights directly to Power BI users as well as 3rd party applications.
+This approach not only simplifies technical implementation but also enhances collaboration and accessibility, making advanced AI readily available to all.

 ## References